I have an obsessive personality.

 The Others’ Camp

 This was by far the most exciting part of the tour for me.
-The others camp is better known as the YMCA Camp Erdman.
-We’d read online before that this was private property and you were NOT allowed to just wander around taking photos.
-Yeah, like that was going to stop us!
+The others’ camp in LOST is better known as the YMCA Camp Erdman, and it’s super-accessible and easy to find.
+We’d read online before that this was private property and you weren’t allowed to just wander around taking photos.
+Like that was going to stop us!

 We arrived and noted the security office overlooking the area.
 Nervously, we waited for the guard to get up from his desk before running as fast as we could into the camp and hiding breathlessly behind the buildings.
 We were in!
 It was really strange wandering around somewhere so familiar, and I kept half expecting Ben to come running out of his house.

 The LOST beach from Season 3 onwards.

 We visited the main beach on Christmas Day, so no filming was taking place and most of the set had been packed away for the holidays which was a shame.
 There was a friendly security guard who pointed who lived in which tents, and showed us some filming spots such as Eko’s church and the graves of some of the characters.